Nicole Duxbury | April 2, 2018

 Others make their decision based on religious practices, like Hinduism and Jainism, which prescribe or encourage vegetarianism.
 Even some Christian sects practice abstinence from animal products during Lent.

 In general, most studies show that vegans and vegetarians are as healthy, if not healthier than, their meat-eating counterparts.
 Veganism is clearly good at eliminating common food allergens, such as shellfish and dairy, as they are simply not consumed.
 A plant-based diet is high in complex carbohydrates from whole grains and root vegetables, such as potatoes and carrots, parsnips, rutabaga, etc.

 There are many ongoing studies of the advantages and disadvantages of the vegan and vegetarian diets, which indicate health benefits.
-However, these benefits could also be attributed to the fact that the vegetarian group tended to exercise more, consume less alcohol, and smoke less compared to meat-eaters.
+U.S. News & World Report ranked the vegan diet number nineteen on its list of best diets overall.
+It also ranks in the top ten for best weight-loss diets, best-heart-healthy diets, and best diabetes diets.
+However, it's important to note that these benefits could also be attributed to the fact that the vegetarian group tended to exercise more, consume less alcohol, and smoke less compared to meat-eaters.

 Overall, determining whether these diets directly affect long-term health outcomes is difficult.
 The different types of vegetarians are rarely studied against each other, for instance, and vegans and vegetarians often tend to be more affluent or health-conscious, both of which positively affect long-term outcomes.